mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 5. ExecuteRawSql
    - *if there is no transaction started then will start serializable transaction*

-Please note it is not working exactly as SaveChanges, so You should verify it works in your case as expected.
+Please note it is not working exactly as SaveChanges, so you should verify it works in your case as expected.

 ## Features
 - Providers support